 Wellness

 Consistency is important in the delivery of special education and related services to our students with disabilities.
 Regular attendance is important to providing this consistency throughout the school year.
 All BRIC employees are encouraged to maintain a lifestyle that best ensures the prevention of problems that may lead to chronic illness and possible high rates of absenteeism from work.
-It is important that employees strive to be at work when they are expected to be.

 Extra-Curricular